 This is a form you complete and send to the state to document that you’ve hired a new employee, and it’s used for statistical data and child support.
 Most states require the information be provided to the state within 20 days of hiring a new team member.
 More information on what’s required in terms of your state can be found here.

 If you use HR software or work with a Professional Employer Organization (PEO), this reporting is likely done automatically through the software.

 Once employees have been hired and earned income, you’ll be required to complete two additional forms each year — W-2 and 1099-MISC — based on their employment status.
-Most payroll providers like Gusto will provide these year-end forms free for you and your employees, although some payroll providers may charge you extra to process them.
+Most HR and payroll providers like Zenefits will provide these year-end forms free for you and your employees, although some payroll providers may charge you extra to process them.

 - W-2 form: Federal tax form required of employees used to reports earnings and tax deductions; read here for more info on when to use a W-2

 - 1099-MISC form: Federal tax form required of contract workers who earn more than $600 per year